Norton, Nottinghamshire

-Norton is a village and former civil parish, now in the parish of Norton and Cuckney, in the Bassetlaw district, in the county of Nottinghamshire, England.
+Norton is a village and former civil parish, now in the parish of Norton, Cuckney, Holbeck and Welbeck, in the Bassetlaw district, in the county of Nottinghamshire, England.
 It is just north of Cuckney, and is home to a number of farmsteads.
 Lying within the original extent of Sherwood Forest, and on its present edge, and lying within the Welbeck Abbey Estate.
-The civil parish was merged with Cuckney to form Norton and Cuckney.
+Norton was formerly a township in the parish of Cuckney, In 2001 the parish had a population of 140.
+Norton became a civil parish in 1866, on 1 April 2015 the parish was abolished and merged with Cuckney to form "Norton and Cuckney", On 1 April 2023 it became part of Norton, Cuckney, Holbeck and Welbeck.
 It is located not that far from the county's border with Derbyshire.